oliviersaidi/pacf-framework/CONTRIBUTING.md

 4. **Test Your Changes**: Verify that your changes work as expected and do not break existing functionality.
 5. **Submit a Pull Request (PR)**: Provide a clear description of your changes in the PR, including any relevant issue numbers.

 For bug reports, feature requests, or questions, please open an issue on the [GitHub Issues page](https://github.com/oliviersaidi/pacf-framework/issues).
+We have provided issue templates to help you include all necessary information when reporting bugs or requesting features.

 ## Coding Standards